87: How to Create & Monetize a Custom GPT the Easy Way

 Test, Test, and Test Again

 I'm lucky to have a YouTube audience that leaves 50-150 comments each week.
-I took those real questions and fed them to Custom Cody to see if it would respond the way I would.
+I took those real questions and fed them to Custom Codey to see if it would respond the way I would.
 This helped me identify gaps in its training and refine its responses.

 If you don't have a ready source of questions, look through your old emails, support tickets, or client conversations for real examples.
 The key is using authentic questions, not cleaned-up or simplified versions.
-Custom Cody needed to learn how people actually ask things in the wild.
+Custom Codey needed to learn how people actually ask things in the wild.

 Pricing: Simple and Accessible